-Normal birth occurs after 40 weeks of the last menstrual period.
-In some complicated cases, preterm birth may occur and birth may occur in 40 weeks and 10 days.
-If the birth process is slow and the birth does not take place during that week, then artificial pain is applied.
+Normal birth occurs after 40 weeks.
+In some complicated cases, preterm birth may take place, where the patient delivers within 40 weeks and 10 days.
+If the birth process is slow and does not take place during that week, then artificial pain is applied.
 The administration of oxytocin to the mother at certain intervals by injection is called artificial pain.
 Oxytocin is the hormone that helps the uterus contract.
 If necessary, it is applied to the mother to assist in delivery.

 Normal birth is a natural birth and a physiological event.
 The birth begins when the placenta goes up and the baby enters the birth canal.
-There are mild contractions at first and these contractions are rare.
-These contractions can last for an hour or a day or two.
+There are mild contractions at first, and these contractions are rare.
+They can last for an hour or a day or two.
 It is not necessary to go to the hospital if there is no extreme situation.
-Pain increases and contractions begin to increase.
-When the frequency of contractions increases to 5 minutes, the hospital should be visited.
+Pain increases, and contractions begin to increase.
+When the frequency of contractions increases to 5 minutes, the patient must visit the hospital.
 If there is any bleeding or water, it is necessary to go to the hospital immediately.

-For normal delivery to occur, the cervix should be opened to 8-10 cm.
-From the full opening of the cervix until the baby is delivered, the mother should be assisted by her doctor to accomplish the correct timing of pushes.
-The placenta should not remain in the uterus; otherwise, bleeding and infection may occur.
+For a normal delivery to occur, the cervix must be opened to 8-10 cm.
+From the full opening of the cervix until the baby is delivered, the mother is assisted by the doctor to accomplish the correct timing of pushes.
+The placenta will not remain in the uterus, as otherwise, bleeding and infection may occur.

-Epidural is used as anesthesia in normal birth..
-Epidural anesthesia, is the numbing from the waist down.
-Thus, the mother does not feel any pain, the contractions continue.
-Epidural anesthesia can only be performed after 4cm of openings and regular contractions.
-Birth continues as normal without any problems, and the mother carries out to push under the supervision of the doctor.
-However, in some cases the baby may be vacuumed.
-This application has no harm to the baby.
+Epidural is used as anesthesia in normal birth.
+Epidural anesthesia is the numbing from the waist down.
+Thus, the mother does not feel any pain, and the contractions continue.
+Epidural anesthesia can only be performed after an opening of 4cm and regular contractions.
+Birth continues as normal without problems, and the mother carries out to push under the supervision of the doctor.
+In some cases, the baby may be vacuumed, and this application has no harm to the baby.

-In normal birth, the mother can hold her child shortly after birth and establishes her first communication here.
-It is easy for the mother to recover after normal delivery and can easily breastfeed.
-After 24 hours of hospital consultation, they are both discharged.
-After delivery, the mother needs to dress her stitches if necassary.
+In a normal birth, the mother can hold the child shortly after, and establishes their first communication in this way.
+It is easy for the mother to recover after a normal delivery and can easily breastfeed.
+After 24 hours of being in the hospital, they are both discharged.
+After the delivery, the mother must dress their stitches if necessary.

-- If date and time of caesarean surgery is predetermined by your doctor, nothing must be eaten or drunk after 12 o’clock the day before.
+- If the date and time of the caesarean surgery is predetermined by the doctor, nothing must be eaten or drunk after 12 o’clock the day before.
 You must not consume anything for at least 6 hours.

-- You must remove all your jewelry before entering the theatre room.
+- You must remove all jewelry before entering the operation room.

-- When you get to the hospital you can relax in your pre-prepared room.
-Here, the assisting nurse will ask you to sign hospital registration forms and fill out the necessary paperwork.
+- When you get to the hospital, you may relax in your pre-prepared room.
+The assisting nurse will ask you to sign hospital registration forms and fill out necessary paperwork.

-– Enema is done to empty the intestines.
-This procedure takes 5 minutes.
+- An enema is done to empty the intestines, and this procedure takes 5 minutes.

 - The nurse checks the operation area.
 Blood is taken for any conditions that may be necessary before the operation.

-- The gown and hair cap is worn as preparation.
+- The gown and hair cap is worn by the patient as preparation.

 - A probe may be inserted to the mother just before the operation, depending on the doctor’s initiative.
 The probe is important for the patient’s urine output.
-However, it may be inserted.
-It is not very necessary.
+However, it is oftentimes not necessary.

-- The mother is put on a stretcher and enters the operating room.
+- The mother is put on a stretcher and enters the operation room.